Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-linux.rst

                 .. note:: This step is unnecessary on some systems like Pop-OS, so if you get an error, you can safely ignore it.

-            Finally, we will change directory to the folder where you downloaded your Start9 server's Root CA (usually `~/Downloads`), and run the following commands (after carefully replacing `adjective-noun` with your server's unique, below) to add your Start9 server's CA certificate to the OS trust store:
+            Finally, we will change directory to the folder where you downloaded your Start9 server's Root CA (usually `~/Downloads`), and run the following commands (after carefully replacing `adjective-noun` with your server's unique hostname, below) to add your Start9 server's CA certificate to the OS trust store:

             .. code-block:: bash